abe-winter/task-inbox/operations.md

 Schemas are versioned; old tasks are attached to the old version.
 There are pros + cons to this approach; we'll probably have to add task version migration at some point.

 The tool won't let you set a schema with a duplicate (name, semver).
-If you need to do this on your **local testing db**, you can delete the entire schema (all verisons, as well as all tasks; but some parts of your TaskHistory paper trail will be kept).
+If you need to do this on your **local testing db**, you can delete the entire schema (all versions, as well as all tasks; but some parts of your TaskHistory paper trail will be kept).

 ```sh
 # this is destructive! but will enable you to run the taskschema command again